 Nutrition

-This recipe for Slow Cooker Mashed Potatoes was originally published in 2017 and updated in 2022 with new photos and a new video.
+This recipe for Slow Cooker Mashed Potatoes was originally published in 2017 and updated in 2022 and 2024 with new photos and a new video.

 Kristen Chidsey